-Nutrient-rich formula.
-Fast acting deep-tissue pain relief.
+Features a nutrient-rich formula.
+Offers fast-acting, deep-tissue pain relief.
 Essential oils include almond, lemon, and lavender.
-Large 16 oz. bottle.
-No artificial ingredients.
+Contains no artificial ingredients.
 Pleasant scent.

 May leave skin feeling oily for a while.

 Warms up in hands to provide more stimulation and comfort.
 Has a long shelf life when stored properly.
 Comes in a 16-ounce bottle, making it long-lasting.
 Has a pleasant and light almond and lavender scent.
 Absorbs well into skin.